cpmachado/cpmachado.github.io/_posts/2019-02-15-data-data-data.markdown

 them all are getting stronger.

 These links are nothing but handcuffs.
 Nevertheless, they are access points to be used to try to understand us.
-People have never been exposed.
+People have never been so exposed.
 For the best or the worst, it can be useful.
 Even amongst the turmoil of this data Tsunami, there must be something good out of it.
 It can't only be this social crisis and all it's layers.